szmarczak/cacheable-lookup/README.md

 Type: `Array`

 The DNS servers used to make queries.
-Can be overridden - doing so will trigger `cacheableLookup.updateInterfaceInfo()`.
+Can be overridden - doing so will clear the cache.

 #### [lookup(hostname, options, callback)](https://nodejs.org/api/dns.html#dns_dns_lookup_hostname_options_callback)